14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 The Great Buddha statue in Kamakura survived even a tsunami

 Kamakura, with its chill vibe and historical depth, feels like stepping back in time.
 It's a coastal town where dozens of ancient temples meet the beach.
+If you’re looking for a more relaxed day away from Tokyo’s madness, this is one of the more relaxing places to visit near Tokyo.

 The Great Buddha is the headliner, but the real show is the town's laid-back atmosphere, contrasting sharply with Tokyo's frenzy—you’ll need a breather after a few days in Tokyo, trust me.